AndreaFuso/Crazyflie-noetic/crazy_common_py/src/README.md

 * default values: takeoff height, velocity during takeoff, exc.;
 * all <img src="https://render.githubusercontent.com/render/math?math=k_p,k_i,k_d"> values for PIDs in flight controller;

+### default_topics.py
+This script collects all default names used for every topic, action and service, in order to have all of them in place, so that:
+* easier to change their name if desired;
+* small chances to "copy" wrong name when defining a topic/action/service;

 ### controllers.py
 This script contains different classes definitions related to different types of controllers, like:
 * PidController;